 【About THE MOLICE 】 ※ 日本語は英語の下にあります。

-THE MOLICE is a very active Rock’n Roll band from Tokyo to the world.
+THE MOLICE is a very active dance-core band from Tokyo,

-Their East/West hybrid sound has a wide appeal being both catchy and edgy.
-They continue to gain fans worldwide, and have been profiled on MTV’s Iggy site, received radio airplay in the Philippines and Australia, and were invite a second time to play in Vietnam, where their videos have also appeared on Yan TV.
+THE MOLICE East/West hybrid sound has a wide appeal being both catchy and edgy.
+THE MOLICE continue to gain fans worldwide, and have been profiled on MTV’s Iggy site, received radio airplay in the Philippines and Australia, and were invite a second time to play in Vietnam, where the videos have also appeared on Yan TV.

-Meanwhile Molice have been writing and recording their much anticipated third release, ‘Neugravity’ in 2012.
-The album retains their raw rock sound punctuated by clever hooks, and lyrically goes deeper sci-fi, like Blade Runner.
+Meanwhile THE MOLICE have been writing and recording their much anticipated third release, ‘Neugravity’ in 2012.
+The album retains our raw rock sound punctuated by clever hooks, and lyrically goes deeper sci-fi, like Blade Runner.

 In Summer of 2015 they have made great changes.
 New drummer Hirofumi “Paro” Katsumoto joined THE MOLICE.
 And the band sound evolved more powerfully!

-The MOLICE released their album “5” on June 11th, 2016 worldwide.
-The first album the band recorded outside of Japan, The North American version of the album includes a bonus track, a cover of “Bring on the Night” by The Police.
+THE MOLICE released their album “5” on June 11th, 2016 worldwide.
+The first album we recorded outside of Japan, The North American version of the album includes a bonus track, a cover of “Bring on the Night” by The Police.

 And in 2018’ Spring THE MOLICE back to US for touring again.

-THE MOLICE keep their activity with the overwhelming performance and the sounds like Alternative / Post-hardcore.
+THE MOLICE keep their activity with the overwhelming performance and the sounds like Alternative / Post-hardcore/ Dance-core.